Welcome to Room 10

 We're ready to grow!

-My name is Alysia Allen and I would like to welcome you to a new school year and in particular to Room 10, Year 6.
+My name is Alysia Allen and I would like to welcome you to Room 10, Year 6.

 This is my fifth year here with Year 6 at North Kalgoorlie Primary School.

-As you can see from our class timetable, shown below, we conduct Literacy sessions daily.
+Literacy sessions are conducted daily.
 During which we teach spelling, reading, writing and grammar.

-In reading, two days will be spent explicitly teaching students how to use reading strategies to aid them in decoding increasingly complex texts.
-The other 2-3 days will be spent reading and comprehending a class novel, Wonder by R.J.
-Palacio.
+In reading this term, students will be put into small groups with students of similar reading ages.
+Two days will be spent explicitly teaching students how to use reading strategies to aid them in decoding increasingly complex texts.
+Students will read a variety of fiction and non-fiction texts and respond to these appropriately.
+Some of the reading strategies we will be focusing on are: inferring, summarising, synthesising, skimming and scanning, and visualising.
+The other 3 days will be spent reading and comprehending a class novel, The Happiest Refugee by Anh Do.

 Our grammar lessons are taught to complement text forms we are studying at that point in time.
-This term many of our grammar lessons will be focused around using past tense, third person pronouns, adverbials and repetition as these are text features linked to biography writing.
+This term many of our grammar lessons will be focused around using purpose, audience, figurative language, and the difference between opinion and fact as these are text features linked to persuasive writing.

 In Maths this term we will be focusing on a number of different topics under each of the three mathematics strands.